Swetha-CT/Uber_Dataset_Innomatics-Hackathon/README.md

-# Data Analysis on Uber Dataset :
+# Data Analysis and applying ML algorithms on Uber Dataset :
 Data is of high-value in today’s rapidly growing environment.
 I am always interested in learning about new technologies in this ever-changing field of computing.
 Over the weekend, I participated in a Hackathon conducted by Innomatics Research Labs.
 Through this hackathon, I could leverage my learnings, which gave me an opportunity to explore the practical applications of Data Analysis and Machine learning field.